Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 *What exercises did you complete.
 What results.
 Screen shots and notes*

-Experiments with IO on my Raspberry Pi, Using traffic lights flow examples, Node RED, and configuring the Gertboard and got it working with the WiringPi library.
+How to use Node-RED: This resulted to a clearer understanding of how data flows through connected systems and how automation can be built without complex coding.
+Its visual interface makes it easy to design, test, and adjust workflows by linking nodes together.
+This encourages experimentation and problem-solving.
+You learn how to intergrate APIs, sensors, and IoT devices, creating practical real-world applications.
+Node-RED also helped in improving efficiency by allowing rapid prototyping and quick deployment of automation tasks.
+As my skills grow, i believe i could build dashboards, manage events, and create more advanced flows.

+Experiments with IO on Raspberry Pi: This resulted in a stronger understanding of how hardware and software interact.
+By working with GPIOs pins, LEDs, buttons, and sensors, i gained hands-on experience with digital signals and basic electronics.
+These projects improve problem-solving skills as i test circuits, debug code, and avalyse inputs and outputs.
+I also learnt how Python controls physical components, helping me see how programming can influence real-world systems.
+As my confidence grows, i believe i can create more advanced projects such as alarms, environmental monitors, or simple robotics.

 ## Summary of learning

 *What did you learn through these exercises*

-*How CPU could be constructed using logic gates, how to use the GPIO, how the Pi has a 40 pin connector to the GPIO, the peripherals architecture on a Pi, and how Raspberry Pi communicates with the outside world.*
+*How CPU could be constructed using logic gates: By combining them to create componets like adders, multiplexers, and registers.
+These gates process binary signals, enabling arithmetic, decision-making, and data control, forming the fundamental building blocks of a processor. how to use the GPIO: Helped with the ability to be able to control and interact with hardware components understanding of digital signals, circuits, and programming, enabling practical projects that connect software to real-world electronics effectively and safely. how the Pi has a 40 pin connector to the GPIO, the peripherals architecture on a Pi, and how Raspberry Pi communicates with the outside world.*